microsounds/microsounds.github.io/.src/notes/figures.md

 	[coffin]: https://www.google.com/search?q=amiami+shipping+%28200%7Ccoffin%29+box+site%3Areddit.com&tbm=isch

 ## Collection
+<sup class="aside right">(Maybe one day I'll find every Gochiusa nendo.)</sup>
+You can probably pick up on the theme, my collection is mostly miku, then enmaided characters, but I really enjoy collecting artifacts from the first golden age of Vocaloid music _(2009-2016)_.[^criteria]

+[^criteria]:
+	I'm sure there's multiple thousands of _Miku-adjacent_ figures by this point, figures only barely tangentially related to Miku, eg. bearing the character license and/or "likeness", yet not related to canon illustrations, collaboration projects, Project DIVA modules, any concert series, PVs or any existing musical works aren't very interesting and I don't really go for those very often.

+	Classic outfit VOCALOID2 Miku is love!

 <em><strong><span id="fig-count" style="font-size: 150%"></span></strong> entries,
 	<strong><span id="fig-abs-count" style="font-size: 120%"></span></strong> of which are abstract.</em>
 _Sorted by when I remember getting it, from newest to oldest._